ABOUT

 You can visit my Google Scholar page for more information.

 Teaching and advising: I enjoy teaching and advising students at Queens College, CUNY.
-My teaching has been recognized with an award for excellence in teaching in 20/21.
+My teaching has been recognized with an award for excellence in teaching in 20/21 at the University of Massachusetts, Lowell, where I held a tenure track position before relocating to NY.
 My courses include Introduction to American Politics, The Politics of Race and Ethnicity, and classes in Political Communication, and The Internet and US Politics.
 I have also taught a service-learning course, a class on Public Opinion, Introduction to Research Methods, and Constitutional Law.
-Lastly, I have published with student co-authors.

-Media: I have commented on elections and voting in Agence France-Press, Newsweek, German Public Radio (Deutschlandfunk), and other outlets.
+Media: I have commented on elections and voting in The Guardian, Agence France-Press, Newsweek, German Public Radio (Deutschlandfunk), and other outlets.

-Personal: I live with my husband and our two young children in the Hudson Valley, N.Y.
+Personal: I live with my husband and our two children in the Hudson Valley, N.Y.